Lesson 2

 Was the first thing I heard on my sixth contintent, courtesoy of my good friend, and travel buddy, Erin.

 Sure enough, 10 feet from our boat, small Gentoo penguins are waddling up and down the beach.
-Behind them, a snow hill crest is smooth, except for the single-file trail stamped out by human feet that led somewhere up and over the hill.
-It’s twenty feet in front of us.
+Behind them, a snow hill crest is smooth, uninterrupted except for the single-file trail stamped out by human feet that disappears up and over the hill.
+The base of it is just twenty feet in front of us.

 That’s what it sounded like in the moments it took for me to step onto Antarctica.